YMH0417/NJUPT_CPP_Experiment/README.md

 # NJUPT_CPP_Experiment
-Help NJUPT students to solve their problems on CPP lessons.
+Help NJUPT students to solve their problems in CPP lessons.